 RCW 46.61.500 states that “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property is guilty of reckless driving”.

 In Washington, reckless driving is more serious than a traffic ticket.
 It’s a gross misdemeanor that can result in fines, driver’s license suspension, increased insurance premiums and (in some cases) jail time.
 Evergreen Criminal Defense Attorney Phil Weinberg has a record of success in getting reckless driving charges reduced or dismissed for his clients.
-Call (425) 355-5300 to schedule a free consultation and case evaluation.
+Call (425) 355-5300 to schedule a free consultation.